 Your app is software but there are tons of other software involved in the mobile device too.
 And this ‘other’ software makes your software perform differently on an array of devices.
 Let’s look at some of the most common things experienced by app developers:

 Platform/OS version – In fact, the operating system version combined with rest of the software – typically brought in by OEM – have an impact on developers and how their app/game performs on any device: The well-known root cause for Android problems is the OS platform version.
 Something that was meaningful for developers and end-users in the prior version may not play that important role in the new version.
 For example, the version of Android executed on QEMU is not the same that you’ll find on any of OEMs Android devices – no matter what the version number or API level tells you.
 Typically OEMs put in customizations for middleware, drivers, and other infrastructure software.
 How could any developer access these on emulator?

-Dependencies to other software/app – Sometimes apps or games depend access to some other application.
-For example, many apps/games include social media and in worst implementations it is taken for granted that some of the social media applications are preinstalled in devices before user can actually use those shortcut SoMe buttons.
-No need to mention but this causes already situation that not only affects to design but also implementation of the app.
+Dependencies to other software/app – Sometimes apps or games depend on access to some other application.
+For example, many apps/games include social media and in worst implementations, it is taken for granted that some of the social media applications are preinstalled in devices before a user can actually use those shortcut SoMe buttons.
+No need to mention but this causes already a situation that not only affects to design but also the implementation of the app.